2e0byo/blog/content/post/coding/modern-authentication.md

 In the longer run, the obvious solution is to host one's own email server and stop worrying about all this.

+## Update

+I got fed up with holding state in multiple places and wrote [2e0byo/email](https://github.com/2e0byo/email) to handle getting, updating and formatting tokens.
+Since then Thunderbird have moved to a public auth flow and no longer have a 'secret', so I guess that concern is now moot.

 [^1]: A previous version of this post suggested it did, but I had not realised
     emacs caches secrets.  `(auth-source-forget-all-cached)` will get you back